silvacms/documentation/source/buildout/extending.rst

 .. note::

-   The ``buildout`` section is used to set Buildout settings.
+   The ``buildout`` section is used to set Buildout general options.
 It doesn't use a ``recipe`` option, and it doesn't install any software part.

 Buildout will install the software parts of the sections mentioned in the ``parts`` option of the section ``buildout``, in the order they